Why We Are Different

 - Daanish Schools are being established with an objective to provide quality education to children belonging to low income segments of the society especially of the less developed areas of Punjab.

-- These residential schools will cater to the most underprivileged segments of community in the less developed areas of the Punjab, providing children with free, high quality education of the type which so far has been the domain of private schools alone.
+- These residential schools will cater for the most underprivileged segments of community in the less developed areas of the Punjab, providing children with free, high quality education of the type which so far has been the domain of private schools alone.

 A fundamental feature of the governance and management of the Daanish Schools is the participation of the local community as a governing body of each school.
 The Act provides:-